-Title Ratio Pupils to Academic Counselor 496
+Title Ratio Pupils to Academic Counselor 0

-2022-23 Student Support Services Staff
+2023-24 Student Support Services Staff

 This table displays the number of FTE support staff assigned to this school.
 One Full Time Equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.
+The "Other" category is for all other student support services staff positions not listed.